 What happens when a bed takes up the areas in the north and northwest of the house?
 (Or north and northeast?
 South and southwest?)
 This is quite common if your bed takes up most of your bedroom space.

 This is a concern because north is a lucky direction for people who have Kua numbers 1, 3, 4, 9, while northeast is the unlucky area for the same group of people.
-(If you’re looking for something more unique and accurate than Kua numbers, you may want to consider using your Bazi for Feng Shui.)
+If you’re looking for something more unique and accurate than Kua numbers, you may want to consider using your Bazi for Feng Shui.
+Bazi essentially takes a deeper dive into your nature and maps out the milestones in your life based on your 4 Pillars.

 Word of Advice